-You begin by building two sides of a ladder and add three rungs to each ladder.
+You begin by building 2 sides of a ladder and add 3 rungs to each ladder.
 Then you’ll need to add braces on the side to make your cage sturdier.
-Then they actually recommend adding scrap wood at the top to stabilize it.
+Then they recommend adding scrap wood at the top to stabilize it.

 24. The Livestock Cage